 In Europe, Airport specialist Amadeus has successfully tested facial recognition technology for flights operated by Adria Airways, Air France and LOT Polish Airlines at Ljubljana airport.

 The average boarding time was reduced by 75%, and all biometric data was deleted within 48 hours to guarantee compliance with the GDPR.

 Elsewhere, Emirates has announced the launch of a fully integrated 'biometric path' at Dubai International airport.
 This will utilize the latest in facial and iris recognition technology to allow passengers to check-in for their flight, complete immigration formalities, enter the Emirates Lounge and board their plane.

 The ultimate goal is a complete experience where the passenger can arrive, check-in, go through security, access the lounge and board the plane using facial recognition.
 The technology is there; the next and more complex step is collating it in a set of individual touchpoints.

 At ground level

-Marriott Hotels is trialing a facial-recognition check-in system for guests at two of its hotels in Hainan, China.
+Marriott Hotels is trialling a facial-recognition check-in system for guests at two of its hotels in Hainan, China.
 Once the guest's identity is confirmed, these biometric kiosks will provide booking information and key cards for the guest's room.

 Royal Caribbean has partnered with Tascent, Inc. to offer customers an "end-to-end biometric solution", utilizing facial recognition, to streamline the cruise line's check-in and boarding process.
 The cruise line believes this will not only improve efficiency but also improve the element of a personal welcome for its guests.

 The advantages of utilizing biometric technology in the travel and leisure industry are many.
-Efficiency is improved and, while travelers may see a reduced interaction with humans, the experience they do get will actually be more qualitative and focused on service.
+Efficiency is improved and while travellers may see a reduced interaction with humans, the experience they do get will be more qualitative and focused on service.